 If you are disabled due to an occupational disease, you may claim compensation on form CA-7 or use leave.
 A claim for compensation for disability should be submitted as soon as possible after it is apparent that you are disabled and will enter leave-without-pay status.

 Office of Workers’ Compensation Programs forms can be confusing for the average person.
-At OWCP Doctors Houston, our doctors and staff are very familiar with OWCP claims.
+At Federal Injury Centers Inc., our doctors and staff are very familiar with OWCP claims.